 readers may identify glyphs wrongly with other letters or sequences of letters in certain contexts.

 Both issues relate to the psycholinguistic process of reading and writing, which is based not only on graphic aspects, but also on other aspects such as linguistic, contextual and cognitive factors.
-However, the second issue also overlaps strongly with visual similarity.
-While such capacities are generally individual to single readers, Latin GP had to identify certain key areas where such non-visual similarity may be confusable across significant parts of the script-using community and across individual readers.
-GP has identified several aspects, which may play into as to why two or more code points may be considered “same”, as summarized in the following diagram:
+However, the second issue also overlaps strongly with visual equivalence.
+While such capacities are generally individual to single readers, Latin GP had to identify certain key areas where such non-visual equivalence may be confusable across significant parts of the script-using community and across individual readers.
+GP has identified several aspects, which may play into why two or more code points may be considered “same”, as summarized in the following diagram: